Veronica Mallett

-Veronica Thierry Mallett is an American health physician.
+Veronica Thierry Mallett (born May 5, 1957) is an American health physician who serves as senior VP and chief administrative officer of the More in Common Alliance (MICA), a collaboration between CommonSpirit Health and Morehouse School of Medicine.
 She is known for her work in urogynecology, specifically with respect to genital organ prolapse and urinary incontinence, and for her efforts in reducing health disparities.

 She has authored or co-authored more than 30 articles, as well as two chapters of the fourth edition of Tintinalli's Emergency Medicine: a comprehensive study guide on obstetrics and gynecology.

-Currently she serves as senior VP and chief administrative officer of the More in Common Alliance (MICA), a collaboration between CommonSpirit Health and Morehouse School of Medicine, and on the board of directors of Sharecare.

 Early life

-Veronica Mallett was born to Dr. Conrad L. Mallett, Sr., Ed.D and Dr. Claudia Gwendolyn Jones Mallett, Ed.D in Detroit, Michigan, the youngest of three children.
+Veronica Mallett was born to Dr. Conrad L. Mallett Sr., Ed.D and Dr. Claudia Gwendolyn Jones Mallett, Ed.D in Detroit, Michigan, the youngest of three children.

 Post-secondary education

 Mallett graduated from Barnard College at Columbia University in 1979 with a pre-med degree.
 While at Barnard, Mallett served as the president of the Barnard Organization of Black Women.

 She returned to her home state of Michigan, enrolling in Michigan State University College of Human Medicine.
 She graduated from the College of Human Medicine in 1983 and went on to complete a residency at Wayne State University School of Medicine, in conjunction with Detroit Medical Center.
 She finished the program in 1987, then took a position at Northwestern University in Chicago.
 While at Northwestern, she began to focus on urogynecology.

 She also obtained a Master's degree in Medical Management from Carnegie Mellon University.